 Fellowship Projects 2016 – 2017

 Lidija Pisker (Bosnia and Herzegovina) compares the situation of Roma in the Czech Republic and Bosnia and Herzegovina.
 In her article, she focuses on the question of discrimination in education systems within both countries.
 She writes about the consequences of segregation, the struggle for social inclusion, and the isolation of Roma kids.

 - Written article (in Bosnian)

-Mirkica Popovikj (Macedonia) examines the issue of youth unemployment in Macedonia.
-Tackling the question of why youth unemployment in Macedonia is so high, she compares the living standards of young people in Macedonia and the Czech Republic, as well as the possibilities for them to become financially independent after graduation.
+Mirkica Popovikj (North Macedonia) examines the issue of youth unemployment in North Macedonia.
+Tackling the question of why youth unemployment in North Macedonia is so high, she compares the living standards of young people in North Macedonia and the Czech Republic, as well as the possibilities for them to become financially independent after graduation.

 - Social video (in Macedonian)